Max Showalter: Motion pictures and television

 In the late 1940s, Showalter was signed to 20th Century Fox as a featured contract player.
 His name was changed by Fox's founder, Darryl F. Zanuck, to the more "bankable" Casey Adams.

 He made his feature film debut in Always Leave Them Laughing (1949).
-He first appeared on live television in the short-lived musical variety series The Swift Show (1948–49), also known as The Lanny Ross Show.
+He first appeared on live television in the musical variety series The Swift Show (1948–49), also known as The Lanny Ross Show.

 Showalter's second feature film was the biopic With a Song in My Heart (1952), where he had a small role as a vaudeville performer.
 In the film, Showalter, along with David Wayne, sang the song "Hoe that Corn", which he also wrote.
 He appeared in Niagara (1953) alongside Marilyn Monroe and Joseph Cotten.
 He made a cameo as a Life magazine photographer in another Monroe movie, Bus Stop, in 1956.